Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 That’s why life insurance is so important to have.
 It’s a way to help replace your income and protect your family if you aren’t around to contribute financially.

 Why Should I Buy Life Insurance for Income Replacement?

 Think about all the ways you spend your income — car payments, the mortgage, groceries, insurance, new clothes, credit cards — the list goes on.
 Would your family be able to cover the cost of all these expenses if your income was no longer part of their budget?
 Income replacement is one of the main reasons many people, especially those who have loved ones depending on them financially, have life insurance.
-Having life insurance for income replacement means if you pass away, your family could have the financial support they need to maintain the lifestyle they’re accustomed to.
+Having life insurance for income replacement means if you pass away, your family could have the financial support they need to maintain the lifestyle they’re used to.

 Is My Life Insurance Coverage Through Work Enough?

 You may already have life insurance coverage through your employer — but is it actually enough?
 It depends on what your specific employer offers, but most often employer-provided life insurance doesn’t offer the amount of coverage you actually need.

-Say your employer offers you $50,000-$100,000 of coverage at no cost.
+Say your employer offers you $50,000 to $100,000 of coverage at no cost.
 This may seem like a lot of money, but if you have a family you’re providing for, you may need much more to replace your income (depending on how long you want your income replaced).
 And while some employers offer supplemental life insurance coverage at an additional cost, you’re still getting your life insurance from a single source.
 Which is a problem if you lose or leave your job — since the coverage might not come with you.

 That’s why, even if you can get life insurance through work, you should consider adding a policy you purchase and own yourself that will stay with you regardless of where you work.